 So, how do you know your organization needs to change?
 How do you stay 100% honest as a leader and engage the difficult issues?

-Answer: You constantly watch for the signs you need to change.
+Answer: You constantly watch for the signs that your church is dying and needs change.

 What are those signs?
 Well, there are plenty of them.
 Change needs to happen on a macro-level and it also needs to happen on a micro-level.
 Because the need for change almost inevitably means some level of conflict, it’s easy for a leader to move into denial – to pretend the status quo isn’t really that bad.